slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Proverb*
 > *"If you have a garden and a library, you have everything you need."
 -- Cicero*
+> *"When a person can't find a deep sense of meaning, they distract themselves with pleasure."
+-- Viktor Frankl*
+> *"To live is the rarest thing in the world.
+Most people just exist."
+-- Oscar Wilde*

+- never before has a generation so diligently recorded themselves accomplishing so little.
+- some people want a big house, a fast car and lots of money. some people want a tiny cabin in the woods away from those kinds of people.
 - what’s your adrenaline type? velocidade ou fronteira do conhecido
 - If you’re not trying to make money, what are you even doing?
 - I do not believe making money in order to consume goods is mankinds's sole purpose on this planet.